-- This is an action for partition by sale of the real property at [address of property], held equally as [joint tenants or tenants in common] by plaintiff[(s)] and defendant[(s)], with tenant-in-possession [name] having refused to voluntarily sell the real property in question or buy out the share of plaintiff’s interest.
-Accordingly, plaintiff has filed this complaint to have the real property partitioned by sale.
+- This is an action for partition by [specify manner of partition, e.g. by sale, in kind, etc.] of the real property at [address of property], held equally as [joint tenants or tenants in common] by plaintiff[(s)] and defendant[(s)], with tenant-in-possession [name] having refused to voluntarily sell the real property in question or buy out the share of plaintiff’s interest.
+Accordingly, plaintiff has filed this complaint to have the real property partitioned by [specify manner of partition].

 - The subject of this action is certain parcels of real property comprising a [single-family residence, commercial property, vacant land, etc.] within the County of [Name of County], State of California, commonly known as [Address], Assessor’s Parcel Number [APN] (the “Property”), consisting of the real property in the City of [Name of City], County of [Name of County], State of California, legally described as follows:

 - Plaintiff [Name of Plaintiff] (“Plaintiff”) is an individual residing in [Name of County] County in the State of California, who presently holds a [indicate percentage of ownership, e.g., one-half] interest in the Property as a [describe method of holding title, e.g., joint tenant or tenant in common].

 - Defendant [Name of Defendant] (“Defendant”) is an individual [residing at the Property] in [Name of County] County in the State of California, who presently holds a [indicate percentage of ownership, e.g., one-half] interest in the Property as a [describe method of holding title, e.g., joint tenant or tenant in common].